-1. National planning and decision-making process
+- 1. National planning and decision-making process - 1.1.

-1.1.
 What is the national planning and decision-making process in determining/approving military posture and defence expenditures in your State?

 The Portuguese Parliament also decides on the defence budget.
-The proposal on the defence budget is prepared and is responsibility of the Ministry of Defence.
-It is discussed at the level of Council of Ministers, approved and then submitted to Parliament, for approval, as a part of the overall State budget.
+The proposal on the defence budget is prepared under the responsibility of the Ministry of Defence.
+It is discussed and approved at the level of Council of Ministers, and then submitted to Parliament, for approval, as a part of the overall State budget.
+Other Important issue is the LPM (Military Procurement law).